• Skip to main content

 EdD Tuition & Fees

-The online Doctor of Education (EdD) program may be completed in four (4) years and eight (8) months.
-Total program tuition and fees for the 2022-2023 academic year are as follows.
+The online Doctor of Education (EdD) program may be completed in 4 years.
+Total program tuition and fees for the Fall 2023 academic term is as follows.

 Tuition and Fees